fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 - In order to retain customers, we must first understanding our customers type and customer behaviour
 - Previously, our bank only has 1 product of credit card, resulting low customer loyalty because inaccurate marketing program
 - After do long research, our management decides to make 3 different products: **Business Unlimited (High), Business Cash (Medium), and Performance Business (Low)**
-- In other hand, the company doesn't know which customer belongs to which products
+- In other hand, the company doesn't know which customers belongs to which products

-## GOALS SETTINGS
+## 2. GOALS SETTINGS
-- Understanding Customer Type and Customer Behaviour through Customer Data Clustering
+- Understanding Customers Type and Customer Behaviour through Customer Data Clustering
-- Define Product Details from Research Results
-- Classify Customer Segmentation Results with the product
+- Define product details based on clustering results to ensure that customers get the proper product
 - Help Marketing Team to define new Customers type through Machine Learning Modelling